-Germanic and Slavic Languages and Literatures Major, B.A.–German Literature and Culture Concentration
+Germanic and Slavic Languages and Literatures Major, B.A.–German Studies Concentration

-The German literature and culture concentration in the Department of Germanic and Slavic Languages and Literatures (GSLL) equips students with linguistic, communicative, literary, cultural, and medial competencies necessary to thrive in a diverse networked world.
+The German studies concentration in the Department of Germanic and Slavic Languages and Literatures (GSLL) equips students with linguistic, communicative, literary, cultural, and medial competencies necessary to thrive in a diverse networked world.
 With this major concentration, Carolina students succeed in an endless variety of professional fields.

 Courses in German range from basic language instruction to advanced research in the cultures of Germany, Austria, and Switzerland.
 These offerings focus on medieval and modern literature, philosophy, and cultural theory as well as film and theater.
 Praxis-oriented courses include business German, translation studies, and internship courses.
 Carolina also offers for rising sophomores and beyond an extensive portfolio of study abroad options in German-speaking Europe.

-German at Carolina offers a thorough and rigorous education in small personal college-like classes.
+German at Carolina offers a thorough and rigorous education in small seminars where students are able to receive individualized attention from faculty members.
 German students are closely mentored for a variety of exciting career paths.
 Some go on to graduate or professional schools such as law or medical school.
 Others start their professional career in sectors like banking and business, education, government, IT, journalism, law, military or civil service, non-governmental organizations, non-profits, policy think tanks, start-ups, research labs, and more.

 Many Carolina students who pursue a German degree have a second major in biology, chemistry, economics, environmental science, history, philosophy, psychology, or public policy.
 By combining German with a social or natural science major, Carolina graduates certify their balanced mastery of all that the liberal arts and sciences embody: qualitative critique and quantitative analysis.